nocejo/trev/README.md

 `trevrc` (or `.trevrc` depending on the location), is an optional plain text file that can contain configuration instructions for `trev` and is looked for and read at the beginning of every execution.
 Instructions in this file are in the form:
 ```
-review.mode.parameter = value
+review.name.parameter = value
 ```
-where 'review' must be always present as is, 'mode' names a *review mode*, 'parameter' refers to an specific behavioral aspect and 'value' concretes this behavior.
+where 'review' must be always present as is, 'name' names a *named review*, 'parameter' refers to an specific behavioral aspect and 'value' concretes this behavior.
 So:
 ```
 review.default.L10N       = esp-ESP
 ```
 specifies that the spanish localization must be used instead of the hard wired default eng-USA.

-Any number of blanks or tabs can be used before, after or between the three tokens 'review.mode.parameter', '=' and 'value'; but if in 'value' blanks are desired to appear at the beginning or at the end ot the string, like in:
+Any number of blanks or tabs can be used before, after or between the three tokens 'review.name.parameter', '=' and 'value'; but if in 'value' blanks are desired to appear at the beginning or at the end ot the string, like in:
 ```
 review.wp5*.upper        = '           **THIS IS IMPORTANT**'
 ```